 And if what’s important to consumers isn’t reflected in their products — particularly around such emotive subjects as animal welfare and climate change — brands will find themselves losing out to more empathetic and socially aware competitors.

 When it emerged that clothing manufacturers Boohoo were reportedly paying their workers as little as £3.50 per hour, they were likened to ‘modern slavers’.
-The social media backlash was acerbic and the impact of its share price even more so: their stock price tumbled nearly 50% in a week.
+The social media backlash was acerbic, the impact of its share price even more so: their stock price tumbled nearly 50% in a week.

-It’s too early to tell if this scandal will permanently damage the brand, but the short-to-medium-term impact has been dramatic enough to make any company think twice about such behaviour.
+It’s too early to tell if this scandal will permanently damage the brand (this cynical copywriter thinks they will recover), but the short-to-medium-term impact has been dramatic enough to make any company think twice about such behaviour.

 Not that brand loyalty is a thing of the past.
 In fact, in understanding what’s increasingly important to their audiences, brands have an opportunity to further cement it.
 What if your favourite clothing brand releases a range made from offcuts that would normally find their way to landfill?
 Or your preferred supermarket starts using recyclable packaging for every own-brand product?
 Or your shampoo brand of choice ditches the plastic and develops a pollutant-free shampoo bar?

 In aligning genuine product and brand behaviour (and not just veneer-thin PRable gimmicks) with values people really give a shit about, brands can foster greater emotional ties with customers than ever before.